axelrodvl/axelrod.co/public/article/en/airplane-ground-handling.md

-title: Airplane ground handling — the technology of aircraft ground servicing by an apron representative.
+title: Airplane ground handling — the technology of aircraft ground servicing by an apron representative
 date: 22.09.2019
 tags: Aviation